aszenz/pytorch-DGAN/README.md

 # pytorch-DGAN

-Includes the code for the dcgan generator and a jupyter notebook demo
+Includes the code for the dcgan generator, training a dcgan for any image category and the code for running pretrained dcgan models.